To engage the mind, spirit, and body in wellness and community so that older adults can live their best lives.

 The bottom line at Clark-Lindsey is resident satisfaction.

 Central to Clark-Lindsey’s success is our board of directors, who are committed to the innovation and continuous improvement of our campus which is home to some 200 residents.
-Clark-Lindsey is overseen by a volunteer board of directors, representing a wide range of expertise, including educators, engineers, accountants, nurses, business professionals in the health industry, and attorneys.
+Clark-Lindsey is overseen by a volunteer board of directors, representing a wide range of expertise, including engineers, accountants, IT, business professionals in the health industry, and attorneys.
 Their talents ensure the quality services and management of our organization.

 Our nonprofit status allows us to accept tax-deductible contributions.
-Those contributions support improvements in programs and facilities providing direct benefit to Clark-Lindsey residents and to the Champaign County area.
+Those contributions support improvements in programs and facilities providing direct benefit to Clark-Lindsey residents and to the Champaign area.
 And while we are exempt from income and capital gains taxes, we do pay real estate taxes that in turn invest in our schools, our parks and our community.

 Another project was the construction of two new small homes that operate in a resident-centered environment as advocated by the GREEN HOUSE PROJECT®.
-Our partnership with the Green House organization represents one of the first in the state of Illinois to offer this unique culture and home environment focused on real home, meaningful life and empowered staff.
+Our partnership with the Green House organization represents one of the first in the state of Illinois.
 The two homes opened in 2017.
 One is licensed Assisted Living with a memory care designation, the other provides Skilled Nursing care.
 Both offer special programming for adults with Alzheimer’s Disease and other forms of dementia.

 Donor contributions assisted in making both of these projects a reality.

 Not only does being tax exempt allow more money to be given back to our organization, but it allows us to do more for our community.
 Clark-Lindsey has been serving the local community for decades and this passion is shared by our employees and residents.
 Employees and residents participate in and lead Clark-Lindsey programs that allow us to give back to our surrounding communities.
-Examples of these programs are Ethel and Maud’s table, CLVolunteers, Intern Program, and Nursing Assistant Training Program.
+Examples of these programs are Ethel and Maud’s table, CLVolunteers, the Celebrate Aging program, Intern Program, and Nursing Assistant Training Program.